smonier/exactlyImageGenerator/README.md

   - Number of variations (1-8)
   - Aspect ratio (9:16, 2:3, 3:4, 1:1, 4:3, 3:2, 16:9)
 - View generated images in a grid
-- Select which images to save to DAM
+- Select which images to save to Jahia Media Manager
 - Choose target folder path for saved assets

 ### Navigation Features